• Skip to main content

 Group shot before starting the Poboktan trail.

 Backpacking the Poboktan trail successfully presented its challenges, but with determination and perseverance, we overcame them.
-In the mountains, there’s always a chance of snow, especially in June, which we did encounter.
+In the mountains, there’s always a chance of snow, especially in June, which we encountered.
 In 2022, the bridge across Poboktan Creek did not exist.
 From the parking lot, we walked to the highway, crossed Poboktan Creek, walked by the Warden’s cabin and started hiking.

 Table of Contents